hm-lang/core/proposals/README.md

 TODO: a consistent object API.  e.g., `Object count()` might be overridden.

 ## redefining a function

+TODO: i think we should consider nixing the ability to reassign functions in this way.
+We could make `fn(); int` return a reference to an int;
+`fn; (): int` could be a reassignable function.
+It would be nice to have a "returns a reference" syntax, unless we switch back to swappers.

 To declare a reassignable function, use `;` after the arguments.